Putting Her Southern Neighbour to Shame

 “We’re already the most decentralized federation in the world,” former Liberal Party leader Michael Ignatieff lamented to the BBC after the Quebec independence referendum in 1995.
 “I can’t see how we can be still more decentralized and survive.”

-Contrary to Ignatieff’s fears, it is Canada’s decentralism which has played a great part in its growth and success, allowing for maximum protection of social and economic freedoms.
-It is this model of devolution of powers which has allowed for so many to prosper financially and made it such an attractive place for potential immigrants.
+Contrary to Ignatieff’s fears, it is Canada’s decentralism that has played a great part in its growth and success, allowing for maximum protection of social and economic freedoms.
+It is this model of devolution of powers that has allowed for so many to prosper financially and made it such an attractive place for potential immigrants.

 And the difference isn’t chiefly limited to questions of finance and immigration.

-It’s Canada’s adoption of decentralization and devolution of powers which has allowed it to be such a massive territory and still so stable and prosperous.
-Perhaps it can still serve as an example for its southern neighbours
+It’s Canada’s adoption of decentralization and devolution of powers that has allowed it to be such a massive territory and still so stable and prosperous.
+Perhaps it can still serve as an example for its southern neighbors.

 This article originally appeared on the PanAm Post.